 Hypothyroidism can be primary or secondary.
 If it is primary, it should respond well to thyroid replacement.
-If low thyroid symptoms (fatigue, weight gain, dry skin, constipation, low body temp, depression, hair loss, etc.) continue despite treatment, then it is secondary and one must look at the underlying factors that may be contributing.
-If that underlying cause is adrenal fatigue, then treatment of hypothyroidism is not only unnecessary and ineffective, it can be highly counterproductive.
+If low thyroid symptoms (fatigue, weight gain, dry skin and hair, constipation, low body temp, depression, hair loss, etc.) continue despite treatment, then it is secondary and one must look at the underlying factors that may be contributing.
+If that underlying cause is adrenal fatigue, then treatment of hypothyroidism without adrenal support is not only ineffective, it can be highly counterproductive.

 When the adrenal glands are not functioning properly, it is difficult for them to handle the naturally occurring stress that is associated with normal body functions and energy production, so it will downregulate production of energy and all metabolic functions including the thyroid in order to conserve energy and get some well needed rest, thus leading to chronic fatigue and low thyroid function.